 The hen harrier is one of these birds.
 It is also one of our most alluring raptors - with the male’s skydancing courtship display one of nature’s great sights.

-Found mainly across moorland throughout Scotland, numbers were around 500 pairs in 2010.
+Found mainly across moorland throughout Scotland, hen harrier numbers were around 500 pairs in 2010.
 In many areas they are now struggling to breed, or absent.
 Elsewhere in the UK they are faring even worse.
-Factors accounting for these changes include land use changes resulting in losses of moorland nesting habitat and feeding range, predation of eggs and young by foxes, crows and other predators, and illegal persecution.
+Factors accounting for these changes in distribution and numbers across Britain include illegal persecution, land use changes resulting in losses of moorland nesting habitat and feeding range, and predation of eggs and young by foxes, crows and other predators.

-We are fortunate in having a well established, formal monitoring scheme for hen harriers and other birds of prey.
-The Scottish Raptor Monitoring Scheme has several hundred skilled volunteers and professionals recording and reporting details of attempted nesting and subsequent success of these birds.
-Many birdwatchers report sightings to the British Trust for Ornithology’s (BTO) Bird Track website and its new ‘What’s up’ project.
-We can tap into this information.
-These fieldworkers need not report their sightings to us.
+We are fortunate in having a well-established, formal monitoring scheme for hen harriers and other birds of prey.
+The Scottish Raptor Monitoring Scheme has several hundred skilled volunteers and professionals recording and reporting details of attempted nesting and subsequent success of hen harriers and other birds of prey.
+Many birdwatchers report sightings to the Bird Track website.
+We already tap into this information to build up a better picture of the whereabouts of the birds.
+Fieldworkers working with these schemes need not report their sightings to us.